 Due to the large imbalance of the two classes in our dataset (see the AGN and PSR numbers in Table~\ref{tab::catalog}), the measures used to quantify the performance of the classifier need to be selected with some care.
-Indeed, the global accuracy of a classifier (defined as the ratio of correctly classified sources over the total number of sources) is sensitive to this imbalance.
-For example, for our specific dataset the accuracy would approach already $\approx 93$\% if the classifier simply labelled all the sources as AGNs.
+Indeed, the global accuracy (defined as the ratio of correctly classified sources over the total number of sources) is sensitive to this imbalance.
+For example, for our specific dataset the accuracy would approach already $\approx 93$\% if the classifier simply labelled all the sources as AGN.

 In what follows, we call PSR the positive class and AGN the negative one.
 With this definition, correctly classified PSR are true positives (TP), while false positives (FP) are AGN incorrectly classified as PSR.
 Correctly classified AGN are true negatives (TN), while PSR incorrectly classified as AGN are false negatives (FN).
-We consider the following four performance measures: \begin{enumerate} \item Accuracy = $\frac{\displaystyle {\rm TP}+{\rm TN}}{\displaystyle {\rm TP}+{\rm FP}+{\rm TN}+{\rm FN}}$ \item F1 score = $\frac{\displaystyle {\rm TP}}{\displaystyle {\rm TP}+0.5({\rm FP}+{\rm FN})}$ \item Equal accuracy \item Area under the Receiver Operating Characteristic (ROC) curve. \end{enumerate}
+For binary classification, these numbers can be summarised in a so-called confusion matrix.
+The confusion matrix shows in its rows the numbers of instances with a certain predicted label and in the columns instances with a certain true label.
+It can thus be written as: